Program Details and Application Process

-To apply skills developed in TSP and contribute to existing scholarship at UCSF, participants work on a scholarly project that aligns with educational priorities at UCSF.
+To apply skills developed in TSP and contribute to an existing scholarship at UCSF, participants work on a scholarly project that aligns with educational priorities at UCSF.
 Priority areas will be set each year.
-Current priority areas, with a particular focus on the Bridges Curriculum, include: a) clinical learning environment, b) assessment for learning, and c) equity, inclusion, and social justice in health professions education.
+Current priority areas, include a) clinical learning environment, b) assessment for learning and c) equity, inclusion, and social justice in health professions education.
 Projects may be research or curriculum/assessment development.
 Participants may select from existing projects or propose a project that aligns with these priority areas and may work individually or in small groups.
 The decision on a specific project is made during the program and not before.
-CFE faculty researchers provide mentoring in the selected research or curriculum-development project.
+CFE faculty researchers provide mentoring in the selected research or curriculum development project.

 September – June:

-- Monthly mentoring session, one Tuesday per month 1-2pm with a CFE researcher and small group of TSP participants
+- A monthly mentoring session, one Tuesday per month with a CFE researcher and a small group of TSP participants

 - Ongoing project work

 - Tuesday 1-5 pm project work and works in progress sessions

 Members of the TSP selection committee review applications and select each TSP cohort.
 The committee includes TSP program leadership, the Associate Dean of Curriculum, and four TSP graduates.

 The selection committee seeks a diverse class of teaching scholars based on characteristics such as background, level of learners taught, teaching site, gender, and home department.
 The committee will not consider applicants who do not meet the eligibility criteria.